conda/conda/docs/source/dev-guide/deep-dive-install.md

 the corresponding command function.
 These four steps are implemented in four functions/classes:

 1. [`conda.cli.conda_argparse:generate_parser()`][conda.cli.conda_argparse:generate_parser]:
    This uses `argparse` to generate the CLI.
 Each subcommand is initialized in separate functions.
    Note that the command line options are not generated dynamically from the `Context` object, but annotated manually.
-If this is needed (e.g. `--repodata-fn` is exposed in `Context.repodata_fn`), the `dest` variable of each CLI option should
-  [match the target attribute in the context object][context_match].
+If this is needed (e.g. `--repodata-fn` is exposed in `Context.repodata_fn`), the `dest` variable of each CLI option should [match the target attribute in the context object][context_match].
-2. [`conda.base.context.Context`][context_init]:
-  Initialized taking into account, among other things, the parsed arguments from step above.
-This is covered in more detail in a separate deep dive: {ref}`deep_dive_context`.
+2. [`conda.base.context.Context`][context_init]: This object stores the configuration options in `conda` and will be initialized taking into account, among other things, the arguments parsed in the step above.
+This is covered in more detail in a separate deep dive:
+   {ref}`deep_dive_context`.
 3. [`conda.gateways.logging:initialize_logging()`][initialize_logging]:
    Not too exciting and easy to follow.
 This part of the code base is more or less self-explanatory.
 4. [`conda.cli.conda_argparse:do_call()`][conda.cli.conda_argparse:do_call]: The argument parsing
    will populate a `func` value that contains the import path to the function responsible for that subcommand.
 For example, `conda install` is [taken care of][conda_install_delegation] by